 To be fair, when Galton later heard of a violent dispute between European travelers and a neighboring African tribe, he sympathized with the Africans, thinking the Europeans should have remembered they were guests in someone else's country.

-Among Galton's many contributions to science were pioneering the use of fingerprinting and discovering the anticyclone.
+Among Galton's many contributions to science were discovering the anticyclone and pioneering the use of fingerprinting.
+Galton initially hypothesized that fingerprints could provide useful information about geneaology, race, even social class.
+The evidence he gathered proved that hypothesis wrong.
+To his credit, he admitted as much.
 A maniac for classification, he developed a "Beauty-map" of the British Isles, based on how many pretty women he encountered, recording their beauty by discretely arranging pins in his pocket.
 He gave London the highest score and Aberdeen the lowest.
 (Taking his interest in beauty all the way to Africa, he once encountered a "Hottentot" woman with pronounced steatopygia (a large behind).
 Knowing that look to be the height of fashion in Europe at the time, he whipped out his sextant and took thorough measurements of her figure from a distance.)
 Galton also identified regression to the mean: Parents of above-average height usually have children who are shorter than themselves, he explained, while shorter parents have taller kids.
 In other words, the tendency in a large population is to move to the mean characteristic.
 Galton accepted evolution, but this finding made it difficult to understand how it could proceed by small steps, as Darwin proposed.
 Galton concluded that evolution occurs more by jumps, though others, such as Alfred Russel Wallace, argued that environmental pressures would force new population characteristics.

 Determined to measure intelligence in human subjects, Galton established an Anthropometric Laboratory at the International Health Exhibition in London in 1884.
 He didn't measure intelligence with anything like a written IQ test.
 Instead, some 9,000 visitors to this laboratory paid three pennies apiece to undergo 17 body measurements (including height, skull size, hand strength and the power of one's punch) and walk out with score cards telling them how smart and fit (or not) they were.
 Galton found his visitors to be a handful, a situation not helped by the availability of alcohol at the exhibition.
 In the 1890s, he turned his attention to more pliable subjects: dogs.
 At the 1899 Crystal Palace Dog Show, he adopted what he called a standard method for photographing his canine subjects, placing them on a standard platform against a uniform backdrop with the camera always set at the same distance from the platform and the ground.
 By observing animals with short lifespans, he was able to gather evidence on more than two generations, which had been a limiting factor when studying people.
 Even better, the dogs didn't drink.